jellyfin/jellyfin-mpv-shim/README.md

 to python3, modified to use mpv as the player, and updated to allow all features of the remote control api for video playback.

+## Interactive Menu

+Plex-MPV-Shim 1.3 introduces the interactive menu.
+This allows for features that would be impossible to support through the remote control interface normally, such as:
+ - Change subtitle or audio tracks.
+The full titles from the media file are shown.
+ - Automatically change the subtitle and audio streams for an entire series at once.
+ - Adjust video transcoding quality without restarting.
+ - Change transcoding preferences without editing the config file.
+ - Quit the player, marking the current video unwatched.

+The interactive menu supports both the keyboard and the remote control.
+To open the menu from a phone, press the ok or home button.
+Press back to go back or close the menu.
+The keyboard shortcut to open the menu is `c`.
+Use the arrow keys, escape, and enter/space to navigate the menu.

 ## Transcoding Support

 Plex-MPV-Shim 1.2 introduces revamped transcoding support.
 It will automatically ask the server to see if transcoding is suggested, which enables Plex-MPV-Shim to play more of your library on the go.
 You can configure this or switch to the old local transcode decision system.